Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions

-Our calculated elastic constants are validated against those obtained by finite-diference using \textsc{thermo\_pw} in Fig.~\ref{fig:NaCl}(b).
+Our calculated elastic constants are validated against those obtained by finite-difference using \textsc{thermo\_pw} in Fig.~\ref{fig:NaCl}(b).
 If the long-range interactions are not subtracted, we see in the inset of Fig.~\ref{fig:NaCl}(b) that the elastic constants oscillates.
 To guarantee convergence, the IFCs must decay faster than $1/d^5$ with increasing interatomic distance $d$~\cite{royo2020}.
 A subtraction of long-range multipolar interactions up to $\mathcal{O}(q^2)$ is then required, which corresponds to the short-range IFCs decaying at least as $1/d^6$.
+In practice, for the case of NaCl, we find that removing DD only is sufficient to reach convergence for a $6\times6\times6$ supercell and that further removing the higher order DO and D$\varepsilon$D terms only have a negligible impact.
 This observation implies that the long-range multipolar interactions in NaCl are weak due to inversion symmetry, which eliminates the odd quadrupole tensor.
 Overall, our results for the elastic constants of NaCl are in excellent agreement with the finite-difference calculations and the experiment measurements, as shown in Table~\ref{table:elastic_prop}.
-In practice, for the case of NaCl we find that removing DD only is sufficient to reach convergence for a $6\times6\times6$ supercell and that further removing the higher order DO and D$\varepsilon$D terms only have a negligible impact.